2023 Vermont shooting of Palestinian students: Victims

 The victims were male Palestinian students at Brown University, Trinity College, and Haverford College.
 The three men grew up together and had all attended the Ramallah Friends School, a Quaker run kindergarten through 12th grade school, in the occupied West Bank.
 Two of the students were Palestinian-American US citizens, and the third was a permanent legal resident.

 All three students were wounded, with one shot in the chest, another in the spine, and one through his backside.
 The mother of the most seriously injured victim told NPR that doctors had told the family it was unlikely her son would be able to use his legs again.
 In response to the news, the personal physician of King Abdullah II of Jordan reached out to the boy's family to identify his medical needs and send a specialist.
 In a statement, the young man said he was "one casualty in a much wider conflict."
 His family later confirmed that he was paralyzed from the chest down due to a bullet lodged in his spine.

 In a statement following the shooting, the student who was permanently disabled said, "Had I been shot in the West Bank, where I grew up, the medical services that saved my life here would likely have been withheld by the Israeli Army.
 The soldier who shot me would go home and never be convicted."

-Suspect
+Perpetrator

 A 48-year old white male suspect named Jason Eaton was arrested and charged with three counts of attempted murder in the second degree, with investigations into possible hate crime charges continuing.
 When federal agents knocked on his door to arrest him, the suspect reportedly opened the door and told officials, "I've been waiting for you," and refused to say anything else.
 A subsequent search of Eaton's home revealed a pistol along with ammunition that was the same brand and caliber as shell casings found at the scene of the shooting.

 Legal

 Eaton was arraigned via video link on November 27, pled not guilty and is being held without bail.
 He is currently being charged with three felony counts and if convicted will potentially face life in prison.
+On September 21, 2026, Eaton was convicted in the shooting.